Cadet Forces Allowance Reform

 - an allowance that is subject to taxation in the same way as salary has resulted in the payment of the superannuation guarantee levy required in an employee-employer relationship when such an arrangement does not exist, resulting in an allowance that is now considered to not meet the current expectations of the recipients, their communities, Defence or Government.

-In 2017, Head of the Reserve and Youth Division, Rear Admiral Bruce Kafer, initiated a review of the CFA.
+In 2017, Head of the Joint Support Services Division, Rear Admiral Bruce Kafer, initiated a review of the CFA.
 The review is now complete and findings of this review will allow for the CFA to be adjusted where considered appropriate and made relevant to the Youth Development Program, the Defence/Community Partnership, and Government.

 Following the review, in consultation with the three services, Brigadier Dave Luhrs was appointed to lead the design and implementation of a new Cadet Volunteer Payment.
 Brigadier Luhrs is a former career Australian Defence Force Officer who has previously been responsible for leading remuneration reform for the Australian Army.

 From six original options, two have been selected for detailed consideration:

 a.
 Option 1 – a tiered payment linked to rank (the extant CFA), albeit subject to a rate increase calculated at 9.5 per cent, being the sum of average annual Consumer Price Index (CPI) increases since the last CFA increase of 1 November 2012; and

 b.
 Option 2 - a tiered payment linked to position: based on Executive/Command and Specialist Support, Program Delivery and Specialist Support and Program Support and Specialist Support responsibilities, with a tier for volunteers undergoing training.

 These two options have been under careful consideration at Ministerial and senior Defence levels, informed by Senior Cadet volunteer staff views of the proposals.